-Cafe mocha Grande size has 370 calories and 175mg of caffeine.
+Starbucks Caffe Mocha Grande size has 370 calories and 175mg of caffeine.

-Pumpkin Spice Latte (PSL)
+7. Pumpkin Spice Latte (PSL)

-Pumpkin spice latte is one of Starbucks ‘ most popular holiday treats.
-Starbucks introduced the drink as a Thanksgiving treat and it was such a hit that it comes back towards the end of August every year.
+Starbucks introduced the pumpkin spice latte as a Thanksgiving treat and it has continued to be such a hit that it comes back towards the end of August every year.

 For nearly two decades, the popularity of the PSL has endured, perhaps, due to the pumpkin pie which is a staple for the Thanksgiving festivities.

 For this flavorsome drink, Starbucks combines espresso, steamed milk, pumpkin spice sauce, and vanilla syrup.
 The drink is topped with whipped cream and pumpkin pie spices – ginger, nutmeg, clove, and cinnamon are sprinkled on the cream.